 There are many discussions going over Density of WPC and it needs to be understood with the correct meaning.
 Density calculation can be done as per the mass per unit volume, in general.
 Now the point is ‘Density of WPC material should be decided and supplied based on its final application/end use.
 WPC boards being used in furniture making with 0.55 or 0.60 density are quite good.
 Because PVC/ WPC boards are used in furniture making with ‘Screw & Solvent’ method only where solvent welds PVC materials.
 Screws also can be used with PVC grips, which will be weld with solvent (Cyanoacrylate) material and creates good grip between screw and WPC board.

-In the above discussion most important point is ‘Density’, where people are getting confused.
-Now with ‘Screw & Solvent’ method you can make panel furniture, but with use of ‘Solvent Welding’ also you can make Panel furniture without a Screw.
+In the above discussion, the most important point is ‘Density’, where people are getting confused.
+Now with ‘Screw & Solvent’ method, you can make panel furniture, but with use of ‘Solvent Welding’ also you can make Panel furniture without a Screw.
 This is a very important practice for the carpentry market.
 You all have seen a plumber fixing one PVC pipe to another PVC pipe - just with that solvent cement.
 Yes, the same phenomenon happens here with PVC/ WPC also.
-Don’t forget those pipes are hanging since many years from the terrace to the ground floor of an apartment.
+Don’t forget those pipes are hanging for many years from the terrace to the ground floor of an apartment.
 It means the worry of Density remains only with the panel furniture made with screw fixing.

 Emphasizing clearly - if you want to make a small/ medium size shoe rack then 0.45 Density board with solvent welding method is perfectly fine, no needs screw - so no worry of Density here.
 Wardrobe drawers, small storage units, bathroom vanity, small seating many furniture objects can be made with 0.45 Density & solvent welding only, as they don’t need any structural strength in its use.